 What?

-They contribute to right wing causes.
+They contribute to right-wing causes.

-Back that that was what I was they contribute to Reagan.
+Back that was what I was saying.

-This is 1984.
+This is 1984, Dorothy.

 This is October.